Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.7
+- Fixed a bug with the Sku target markers.
+Shoud now assign different colors if Mob > Options > Auto set private Sku raid targets on in combat targets without a raid target is set to On. :)
+- Sku target markers won't be removed from dead mobs anymore.
+Instead all Sku target markers are removed if combat ends.
+- Fixed a bug with some quest panel that was causing the panel to open again and again on escape.

 ## Changes in Sku r34.6
 - Fixed a bug with tutorials and npc id tags
 - On following a route or waypoint, if the reached waypoint is on a different layer than the previous waypoint, the addon is outputing the layer number.
 That way you should realize if you are changing layers while on a route (moving a floor up or down, moving ramps up/down, etc.).
 There's no output if the waypoint has no layer number assigned.